-Our commitment stands firm to provide the best mosquito control services to the residents we serve.
-If you have any questions please visit our website at www.FIGHTtheBITE.net or call us at 1-800-429-1022.
+As we move forward, our dedication and commitment stands firm to continue offering the best mosquito control program to the people of Sacramento and Yolo counties.

+If you have any questions about this report or District services, please visit our website at www.FIGHTtheBITE.net or call us at 1-800-429-1022.